Sam Johnson (footballer, born 1992): FC Halifax Town

 On 1 January 2017, Johnson returned to FC Halifax Town – now in the National League North – on loan until the end of 2016–17.
 He kept three clean sheets in a row in February.
-Halifax qualified for the play-offs after finishing in third-place, and beat Chorley 2–1 in the play-off final to secure promotion at the first attempt.
+Halifax qualified for the play-offs after finishing in third place, and beat Chorley 2–1 in the play-off final to secure promotion at the first attempt.
 He was released by new Port Vale manager Michael Brown in May 2017 and signed a two-year contract with Halifax.
 He made 47 appearances across the 2017–18 campaign as the "Shaymen" posted a 16th-place finish under the stewardship of Jamie Fullarton.
-He was the winner of the club website Player of the Year and runner-up for the Halifax Town Supporters Club award.
+He won the club website Player of the Year and runner-up for the Halifax Town Supporters Club award.

 He remained an ever-present over the course of the 54 game 2018–19 season, keeping 19 clean sheets, and subsequently was named as Halifax's Player of the Year, as well as Players' Player of the Year.
 Showing modesty at this achievement, he stated that he thought Nathan Clarke would have won the award and thanked Clarke and Matty Brown for providing experience to the Halifax defence.
 He made 41 appearances in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Halifax in the play-offs in sixth-place.
 The play-offs took place four months later and Halifax were eliminated by Boreham Wood.

 Johnson played 45 games in the 2020–21 season, as Halifax missed out on the play-offs after losing to Chesterfield on the final day.
 Speaking shortly after playing his 200th game for Halifax, Johnson said that he thought he had his weakest season for the club but had benefited from being tutored by goalkeeping coach Paul Oakes.
 He signed a new two-year contract in June 2021.
 He featured 51 times in the 2021–22 campaign, keeping 19 clean sheets to help Pete Wild's side to qualify for the play-offs with a fourth-place finish.
-However they were beaten 2–1 by Chesterfield in the play-off quarter-finals.
+However, they were beaten 2–1 by Chesterfield in the play-off quarter-finals.
 He was named in the National League Team of the Season.